YesterdaysCoffee/TrideX_17/README.md

 Active development of IDEX macros can be found here: [joseph-greiner's IDEX code](https://github.com/joseph-greiner/tridex_mods/tree/main/printer_configuration)  (as of 2024-7-16).

 # Version 0.7
 This version uses my favored tool-head, probe, hot-end and end-stop switches.
-Depending on popularity and demand, other options can be included.
+Depending on popularity and demand, other options can be included (contact me).
 Assembly depends on using 3mm and 5mm heat set inserts, some stls have variations using 5mm nuts.
+My build used the following and I encourage you to use your favored accessories:
   - Tool-head: Dragon Burner (it is relatively narrow)
   - Bed probe: PCB Klicky, Chartographer 3D being tested
   - Hot-end: Rapido HF, other non-high-flow HE's will likely work